NoahAlma/GoBot/README.md

 # GoBot
-A simple bot to eval with made in Go using the discordgo library.
+Evaluate code in Discord using the discordgo library.